Chinese Exclusion Act: Background

-Numerous strikes ensued, notably Beaver Falls Cutlery Company in Pennsylvania and others After the economy soured in the Panic of 1873, Chinese immigrants were blamed for depressing workmen's wages.
-At one point, Chinese men represented nearly a quarter of all wage-earning workers in California, and by 1878 Congress felt compelled to try to ban immigration from China in legislation that was later vetoed by President Rutherford B. Hayes.
+Numerous strikes followed the North Adams strike, notably Beaver Falls Cutlery Company in Pennsylvania and others After the economy soured in the Panic of 1873, Chinese immigrants were blamed for depressing workmen's wages.
+At one point, Chinese men represented nearly a quarter of all wage-earning workers in California.
+By 1878, Congress felt compelled to try to ban immigration from China in legislation that was later vetoed by President Rutherford B. Hayes.
 The title of the August 27, 1873, San Francisco Chronicle article, "The Chinese Invasion!
 They Are Coming, 900,000 Strong", was traced by The Atlantic as one of the roots of the 2019 anti-immigration "invasion" rhetoric.
+Furthermore, in 1876, the San Francisco lawyer H. N. Clement stood before a California State Committee and said: "The Chinese are upon us.
+How can we get rid of them?
+The Chinese are coming.
+How can we stop them?".
+This perfectly reflected the overall feeling of many Americans at the time, and how public officials were partly responsible in making this situation seem even more serious than it actually was.

 In 1879, however, California adopted a new Constitution which explicitly authorized the state government to determine which individuals were allowed to reside in the state, and banned the Chinese from employment by corporations and state, county or municipal governments.

-Three years later, after China had agreed to treaty revisions, Congress tried again to exclude working class Chinese laborers; Senator John F. Miller of California introduced another Chinese Exclusion Act that blocked entry of Chinese laborers for a twenty-year period.
+Three years later, after China had agreed to treaty revisions, Congress tried again to exclude working-class Chinese laborers; Senator John F. Miller of California introduced another Chinese Exclusion Act that blocked entry of Chinese laborers for a twenty-year period.
 The bill passed the Senate and House by overwhelming margins, but this as well was vetoed by President Chester A. Arthur, who concluded the 20-year ban to be a breach of the renegotiated treaty of 1880.
 That treaty allowed only a "reasonable" suspension of immigration.
 Eastern newspapers praised the veto, while it was condemned in the Western states.
 Congress was unable to override the veto, but passed a new bill reducing the immigration ban to ten years.
 The House of Representatives voted 201–37, with 51 abstentions, to pass the act.
 Although he still objected to this denial of entry to Chinese laborers, President Arthur acceded to the compromise measure, signing the Chinese Exclusion Act into law on May 6, 1882.

 After the act was passed, most Chinese workers were faced with a dilemma: stay in the United States alone or return to China to reunite with their families.
 Although widespread dislike for the Chinese persisted well after the law itself was passed, of note is that some capitalists and entrepreneurs resisted their exclusion because they accepted lower wages.

+When the exclusion act expired in 1892, Congress extended it 10 more years in the form of the Geary Act.
+This extension was then made permanent in 1902 which led to every Chinese American ordered to gain a certificate of residence from the US government or face deportation.
+This act regulated Chinese immigration into the 20th century.